aregsar/aregsarblog/blog/2021/mysql-configure-laravel/index.md

 We dont need any additional configuration to connect to the default mysql configuration.

-## Adding additional MySQL configurations
+## Adding additional MySQL connections

 We can add additional database connections in the `connections` array.

+These connections can be used as non default connections by explicitly pass in the name of a non default connection name to the Laravel Eloquent and Query Builder APIs.

 Below I show a new connection I added named mysql2: